lacanoid/pgddl/README.md

 to nicely formatted snippets of SQL DDL, such as CREATE TABLE.

-Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.
+Some other SQL databases support commands like SHOW CREATE TABLE or provide other facilities for the purpose.

 PostgreSQL currently doesn't provide overall in-server DDL extracting functions, but rather just a separate `pg_dump` program.
 It is an external tool to the server